bitcoindevkit/bdk/DEVELOPMENT_CYCLE.md

 11. Publish **all** the updated crates to crates.io.
 12. Make a new commit to bump the version value to `x.y.(z+1)-dev`.
 The message should be "Bump version to x.y.(z+1)-dev".
 13. Merge the release branch back into `master`.
+14. If the `master` branch contains any unreleased changes to the `bdk-macros`, `bdk-testutils`, or `bdk-testutils-macros` crates, change the `bdk` Cargo.toml `[dev-dependencies]` to point to the local path (ie. `bdk-testutils-macros = { path = "./testutils-macros"}`)
-14. Create the release on GitHub: go to "tags", click on the dots on the right and select "Create Release".
+15. Create the release on GitHub: go to "tags", click on the dots on the right and select "Create Release".
 Then set the title to `vx.y.z` and write down some brief release notes.
-15. Make sure the new release shows up on crates.io and that the docs are built correctly on docs.rs.
+16. Make sure the new release shows up on crates.io and that the docs are built correctly on docs.rs.
-16. Announce the release on Twitter, Discord and Telegram.
+17. Announce the release on Twitter, Discord and Telegram.
-17. Celebrate :tada:
+18. Celebrate :tada: